Laande/abobba/README.md

 # Configure

-- Change the header at the top of the file
+- Change the character ( Name of the variable : " INVISIBLE " ) with an invisible character

 - You can change the command if you want

-- If the character doesn't work, try to change it for another one

 # [Video](https://youtu.be/CJ7zsx2vj60)